nixnull/agoranomic.github.io/index.md

 <div class="col-md-6" markdown="1">

 ## Thinking of playing?

 As of **December 2020**, there are **17 active players**.
 We're always looking for more!

+### Subscribe to the Lists

+As an email-based game, play happens on mailing lists.
+There are currently 3 main lists and 2 backup lists, and players should be subscribed to all of them.
+You may want to use an email just for agora, or filter agora messages to their own folder.
+If you're unfamiliar with mailing lists, check out [the help pages](https://agoranomic.org/Help/Quickstart).

-Play happens across five mailing lists.
-Please subscribe to all of them:
+Here are the mailing lists, please subscribe to all of them. **Do not use digest mode.**

 * [agora-business](http://www.agoranomic.org/cgi-bin/mailman/listinfo/agora-business)
   ([public